dotnetcore/CAP/README.md

 [![Member project of .NET Core Community](https://img.shields.io/badge/member%20project%20of-NCC-9e20c9.svg)](https://github.com/dotnetcore)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/dotnetcore/CAP/master/LICENSE.txt)

-CAP is a library based on .Net standard, which is a solution to deal with distributed transactions, also has the function of EventBus, it is lightweight, easy to use, and efficiently.
+CAP is a library based on .Net standard, which is a solution to deal with distributed transactions, has the function of EventBus, it is lightweight, easy to use, and efficient.

-In the process of building an SOA or MicroService system, we usually need to use the event to integrate each services.
+In the process of building an SOA or MicroService system, we usually need to use the event to integrate each service.
 In the process, the simple use of message queue does not guarantee the reliability.
-CAP is adopted the local message table program integrated with the current database to solve the exception may occur in the process of the distributed system calling each other.
+CAP adopts local message table program integrated with the current database to solve exceptions that may occur in the process of the distributed system calling each other.
 It can ensure that the event messages are not lost in any case.

-You can also use the CAP as an EventBus.
-The CAP provides a simpler way to implement event publishing and subscriptions.
-You do not need to inherit or implement any interface during the process of subscription and sending.
+You can also use CAP as an EventBus.
+CAP provides a simpler way to implement event publishing and subscriptions.
+You do not need to inherit or implement any interface during subscription and sending process.

 ## Architecture overview